canonical/opendkim-operator/docs/reference/integrations.md

 The milter integration offers the signing and verification of emails to other charms.

-For Example, to integrate with the `postfix-relay` charm:
+For example, to integrate with the `postfix-relay` charm:

 ```
 juju integrate opendkim postfix-relay:milter